abhisheksharma1042/WindMealApi/readme.md

 # WindMeal API

-> Backend API for WindMeal application, which is a local farm directory website
+> Backend API for WindMeal application, which is a local farm directory website.

+## Usage

+Rename "config/config.env.env" to "config/config.env" and update values/settings to your own.

 ## Install Dependencies